joshsoftware/lingo.ai/README.md

     python3 app.py

-It will execute and prints the url in the output console, copy the url and paste in the brwoser
+It will execute and prints the url, http://localhost:77434, in the output console, copy the url and paste in the brwoser